-In 2004, The New York Times reported that among classical musicians, the use of beta-blockers—drugs that reduce the physical symptoms of stage fright—had become “nearly ubiquitous.”
-The article mentioned that some music teachers even advise their students to take beta-blockers before important auditions or performances.
+In 2015, The International Conference for Symphony Orchestra Musicians reported that 72% of musicians have used beta-blockers—drugs that reduce the physical symptoms of stage fright.
+This percentage is up 45% from the earlier study by the same organization in 1987.
+And according to a 2004 article in The New York Times, some music teachers even advise their students to take beta-blockers before important auditions or performances.

 Although actors sometimes rely on beta-blockers when they have a particularly intense case of nerves, classical musicians depend on these drugs more than any other group of performers.
 Dancers can’t use beta-blockers because the drugs reduce the stamina they need for the enormous physical energy they expend.

 But classical musicians face a unique set of problems.
 The music we play demands the utmost precision.
 If our finger moves an eighth of an inch in the wrong direction, people can tell that we’ve made a mistake.
 With audiences everywhere habituated to today’s doctored recordings, many musicians feel enormous pressure to measure up to the standards of these recordings by producing note-perfect live performances.

 A Lot May Be at Stake

 Musicians’ careers sometimes depend on meeting high objective standards.
 Orchestral players are often terrified of losing their jobs if they make small mistakes in a concert.
 And one judge at a prestigious international piano competition admitted to a performer who hadn’t made it to the finals that every contestant had played at such a high level that jurors started wishing that at least one pianist would disqualify himself by having a memory lapse.
 It would make it easier for the jury to decide on a winner.

 In this climate of intense fear and competitiveness, it’s no wonder that so many performers have come to rely on beta-blockers to feel confident onstage.
 But is this really how it has to be?